An Artificial Sky

 Here’s how to make it work:

-Step 2.
-Obtain a digital projector.
 There are certain requirements of the projector, so make sure you can obtain a suitable one.
-(I suspect that any projector made in the last year or two will be fine, but I can’t say for certain.)
+(I suspect that any projector made in the last few years will be fine, but I can’t say for certain.)

 For a more official discussion of the projector requirements, see Paul Bourke’s discussion of the issue.